boyko11/wordle/README.md

 ```
 ### 1. Docker

-Build as docker flask container from the project root dir(not from the docker subdir)
+Build as a docker flask container from the project root dir(not from the docker subdir)
 ```bash
 docker build . -t wordle:latest -f docker/Dockerfile
 ```